 - Propane can be used for cooking and other purposes; it is a multi-purpose fuel.

-For my needs at high altitude, a Camco catalytic heater seemed safer, far cheaper, and far more flexible (can take or leave behind).
+For my needs at high altitude, a Camco catalytic heater @AMAZON seemed safer, far cheaper, and far more flexible (can take or leave behind).
 But testing proved otherwise.

 Tested at altitude: Camco Olympian Wave-3 and Wave-6 heaters = danger